prestodb/presto-js-client/README.md

 # Presto JS Client

-This is a JavaScript Presto client that connects to Presto's REST API to run queries.
+This is a Presto JavaScript client that connects to Presto via Presto's REST API to run queries.

 ## Installation